aycabas/dev-dashboard/README.md

 - How to use TeamsFx to embed a canvas containing multiple cards that provide an overview of data or content in your tab app.
 - How to use TeamsFx to build frontend hosting on Azure for your tab app.
 - How to use TeamsFx to build backend hosting on Azure for your tab app.
-- How to use DevOps, GitHub, OpenAI and Microsoft Graph APIs in TeamsFx to get access to variety of data.
+- How to use DevOps, GitHub, Azure OpenAI and Microsoft Graph APIs in TeamsFx to get access to variety of data.

 ## Try the Sample with Visual Studio Code Extension
 Here are the instructions to run the sample in **Visual Studio Code**.
 You can also try to run the app using TeamsFx CLI tool, refer to [Try the Sample with TeamsFx CLI](cli.md)